dotkernel/dot-maker/docs/book/v1/component/collection.md

 # Create Collection

+> This page assumes that you have created a Composer "make" script as described on the [Setup page](../setup.md#optional-add-dot-maker-to-composerjson).

 > Collections can be created only in APIs.

+## Run the command

 To create a Collection, use either of the following commands: